maxkratt/FishNet-Documentation/guides/features/lag-compensation/projectiles.md

 /// </summary>
 private void Move()
 {
-    //Frame delta, nothing unusual here.
+    // Frame delta, nothing unusual here.
     float delta = Time.deltaTime;

-    //See if to add on additional delta to consume passed time. float passedTimeDelta = 0f;
+    // See if to add on additional delta to consume passed time. float passedTimeDelta = 0f;
     if (_passedTime > 0f)
     {